 If you’re interested in the abbey here are some bonus photos from a 2016 Ayrshire jaunt.
 If you’re ever in the area it’s worth combining with a visit to Dunure.

-Dunure recently appeared in Season Three of Outlander.
-It’s easy to see why it was chosen, as the village has a real timeless quality.
+Dunure appeared in season three of Outlander.
+It’s easy to see why it was chosen, as the village has a timeless quality.

-As we wandered along the coastline the sky was beginning to take on the first hues of golden hour.
+As we wandered along the coast the sky was beginning to take on the first hues of golden hour.

 One mile south of Dunure you’ll find Electric Brae, or Croy Brae as it’s known locally.
 This quarter-mile long stretch of the A719 is undoubtedly Ayrshire’s most unusual attraction.
 Electric Brae seems to defy the laws of physics.
 Cycling downhill here is tougher than cycling uphill.
 With no bikes to hand, I asked Mr G to pop the car in neutral.
 I knew this place would blow his mind and I was right.
 As our car rolled uphill, he beamed in amazement.

 The Wee White Dug joined me at the roadside to film this modern-day miracle.
 Mr G drove up and down and eventually I tired of waving.
 It was like waving at a three-year-old on a carousel.

 You’ll be reading this and thinking yeah right, so I present to you the evidence.